 2021).
 This model is used to issue predictions about the occurrence and causes of interoceptive inputs representing the current physiological state of the body.
 Simultaneously, it operates as interoceptive regulatory/control signals, aiming to align the current body state with predicted or preferred states when there's a discrepancy between predictions and sensory input (termed prediction error) in a perception-action loop (Pezzulo, Parr, & Friston, 2024; Toussaint, Heinzle, & Stephan, 2024).
 Consequently, in these models the boundaries between interoception and allostasis become blurred.
 Given that interoception encompasses both the sensory/afferent and regulatory/efferent signals, it not only supports allostasis but also incorporates homeostatic and allostatic regulatory signals.
-Conversely, the proactive generation of responses to anticipated homeostatic challenges (i.e., allostasis) depends on predictive capabilities facilitated by an internal model of the body, based on past representations and sensory aspects of interoception (Barrett, 2017).
+Conversely, the proactive generation of responses to anticipated homeostatic challenges (i.e., allostasis) depends on predictive capabilities facilitated by an internal model of the body, based on past representations and sensory aspects of interoception (Barrett, 2017), but also involves non-interoceptive channels (e.g., exteroceptive senses like vision or hearing) and other cognitive processes (e.g., memory) (Sterling, 2012).